manojiksula/July-Trivia/README.md

 ©️ CodingWithHardik<br>
 **[NOTE]** Give credit when you use my code in your videos or share this code to someone.<br>
 If lab not working contact me on [Instagram @hardikgupta.social](https://www.instagram.com/hardikgupta.social/)<br>
+## ⚠️ Currently you have to do only 3 labs else are optional if there would any change by qwicklabs i will update the lab list
 **Labs :**
 | S.NO | LAB NUMBER | LAB NAME | LAB STATUS | LAST CHECKED | SOLUTION STATUS |
 |------|------------|----------|------------|--------------|-----------------|